labsyspharm/cd73_coy_spatialcorrelation/README.txt

 _________________________________________________________________

-Similar spatial correlation analyses were repeated on CHOP TMA data, which can be found in CD73NatComm_Coy2021_CyCIF_CHOPTMAdata.mat from (URL pending).
+Similar spatial correlation analyses were repeated on CHOP TMA data, which can be found in CD73NatComm_Coy2021_CyCIF_CHOPTMAdata.mat from https://www.synapse.org/#!Synapse:syn31840603.

 CHOPTMA_spatcorrs.m computes all the spatial correlations on the CHOP TMA subsequently considered in this study.